 I don’t have a grinder at home so can you please deliver ground coffee?

 Yes, we can grind your coffee, BUT and it’s a big BUT, there are very real challenges understanding the exact grind size we should grind your coffee for your home brewing method, particularly if you have an espresso machine like a DeLonghi, Krupps, Breville or Gaggia, for example; as these machines have variable pressure and temperature control, and they just don’t have the same stability as a commercial machine – which means one other variable that has to be considered is the grind size of the coffee.
-What we would grind at the roastery for our espresso machine is too fine for many of these home espresso machines, so we have done our best to generalize and have SOPs that we follow when we grind your coffee as requested, the more specific you can be when you order the better (ie I have an old Gaggia that has never been serviced and leaks when you grind it too fine…. !)
+What we would grind at the roastery for our espresso machine is too fine for many of these home espresso machines, so we have done our best to generalise and have SOPs that we follow when we grind your coffee as requested, the more specific you can be when you order the better (ie I have an old Gaggia that has never been serviced and leaks when you grind it too fine…. !)
 Ground coffee also “changes” over time and what may be perfect the same day it is ground, even when stored correctly, after one week will have changed its molecular composition and many volatile oils are lost.

-This grinding generalization, also applies to different home brewing methods as the water temperature you are using, different models, and brands, all require calibration, and sometimes generalizing a grind size 4 for a stove top or a grind size 7 for a French press, will be close, but not perfect – and then you don’t get the most potential out of your coffee.
+This grinding generalisation, also applies to different home brewing methods as the water temperature you are using, different models, and brands, all require calibration, and sometimes generalising a grind size 4 for a stove top or a grind size 7 for a French press, will be close, but not perfect – and then you don’t get the most potential out of your coffee.
 So, the answer is yes, we will do it and deliver you ground coffee, but if you would like to see an immediate noticeable difference in your coffee quality, a grinder is a great investment!

 If you have the chance to buy a bulk supply of coffee (for example when on holiday at home and your favorite local roaster has a special deal) what can you do to store bulk coffee?

 If you cannot invite all your friends over to consume the coffee within two to three weeks of roasting, you need to look at a storage solution.
 Storing bulk coffee in the fridge is a definite NO NO as there is too much moisture, too much temperature variance with the door opening and closing, and it is not cold enough to correctly store for a prolonged period.
-Coffee is highly porous so it will also absorb moisture and other odors from less “savory” food items inside the fridge.
+Coffee is highly porous so it will also absorb moisture and other odours from less “savoury” food items inside the fridge.

 One option would be to store the packaged, air-tight, wrapped coffee in the freezer.
 It is definitely not going to make the coffee taste better, and there are a lot of variables to manage, but it will prolong the degradation.
 Aim to keep out any moisture or light.
 Ideally, if it is a large bag, repack it into smaller say 500gm bags, and then you can remove what you need in small volume, write the date on the bag the coffee was roasted and the date you put it in the freezer.
 Please remember we are not suggesting this as a good storage method, but rather an emergency so you don’t lose it, it’s a storage option!